PhanosTech/TaskPilot/USERS_GUIDE.md

 -   **Filter by Project**: Use the dropdown at the top to view tasks for a specific project or all active projects.
 -   **Change Task Status**: Click the three-dots menu on any task card to move it to a different column (e.g., from "To Do" to "In Progress").
 -   **View Task Details**: Double-click any task card to open the detailed editor.
 -   **Add a Task**: Click the "Add Task" button at the bottom of any column to create a new task with that status.
+Inside the task editor you can press `Enter` in any subtask row to create and jump into the next one without touching the mouse.

+## 4. Todo Backlog

+The Todo Backlog page lets you manage all personal todos in one place.

+-   **Categorize Todos**: Create custom categories (e.g., Work, School, Errands) with distinct colors to keep long lists organized.
+-   **Bulk Capture**: Add multiple backlog items quickly by typing a title and hitting `Enter`; items remain grouped under their category.
+-   **Promote to Active**: Click the play icon on any backlog item to move it into your dashboard's active list.
+Those items can then be reordered and focused on from the main dashboard.
+-   **Edit & Prune**: Rename categories, change their colors, and delete completed or obsolete items at any time.

-## 4. Reports
+## 5. Reports

 The Reports page allows you to view and export a history of your work logs.

 -   **Filter Logs**: Use the project and date range filters to narrow down the logs you want to see.
 -   **Export Logs**: Click the "Export" button to generate a formatted text summary of the filtered logs, which you can easily copy and paste.

-## 5. Theme
+## 6. Theme

 You can switch between light and dark themes using the sun/moon icon in the top-right corner of the application header.